planetscale/docs/content/blog/team-profile-adrianna.md

 ### Interviewer: Abhi Vaidyanatha, PlanetScale Software Engineer
 ### Interviewee: Adrianna Tan, PlanetScale Senior Product Manager

 *Here at PlanetScale, we have an extremely diverse group of individuals that make up our team.
-Over lunch one day, I heard about Adrianna's travels and wanted to learn more about her background and what shaped her perspective on the world today.
-During this interview, I was able to learn a lot about her past experiences, cool projects outside of work, and unique facts about her life.*
+Considering how different our backgrounds are, I thought it would be worthwile to give everyone a peek into the awesome things we've done in the past.
+During this interview, I was able to learn a lot about her wild travel experiences, cool projects outside of work, and unique facts about her life.*

 **Abhi: Hi Adrianna, thanks for the time!
 We're gonna tell the Internet some cool things about you!**